ehmicky/cross-platform-node-guide/README.md

 If you would like to help us fix an error or add more information, please check our [guidelines](CONTRIBUTING.md).
 Pull requests are welcome!

-Thanks goes to these wonderful people:
+Thanks go to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START -->
 <!-- prettier-ignore -->